 - growth has stalled (of people, the org, and the product)

-- hierarchy is amplified (bottlenecks are introduced in the organisation)
+- hierarchy is amplified (bottlenecks are introduced in the organization)

 - lead and cycle times are increasing (the teams and org becomes slower)